JoeKnittel/joeknittel.github.io/_posts/2021-02-21-Creating-an-App-With-R-Shiny.md

 ---
-title: Creating a Data-Driven App with Shiny and Deploying it Online
+title: Creating a Data-Driven App With Shiny and Deploying It Online
 output:
   md_document:
     variant: gfm